-Interested UO graduate students apply for admission to the program at the end of their first year after identifying a thesis lab and project.
+Interested UO graduate students apply for DBTP-associated financial support, largely provided by a NIH Developmental Biology Training Grant (DTG), at the end of their first year after identifying a thesis lab and project.
 Students typically are appointed for two years, but must apply for continuing support having demonstrated outstanding progress.
 Application instructions are provided to eligible students in Spring term.

 Prospective students should visit the Institute websites to learn how to apply to UO Ph.D. programs.

-Financial support for the Developmental Biology program is provided by the National Institute of Child Health and Human Development (2T32HD007348-26) and the University of Oregon.
+Financial support for the Developmental Biology program is provided by the National Institute of Child Health and Human Development (2T32HD007348-30) and the University of Oregon.